 Now, coming up on my first Instant Pot anniversary (I plan to buy mine some accessories to celebrate), I use it at least 50% of the time I'm entertaining.
 It's fast, it doesn't heat up the kitchen, and I can hit a button and step away.

 You should start using your Instant Pot for entertaining, too.
-Here are 10 of my favorite things to cook in my Instant Pot along with some tips and recipes you should try.
+Here are 10 of my favorite things to cook in mine along with some tips and Instant Pot recipes for entertaining you should try.

 Make sure to run your eggs under cold water right after you take them out of the pot so they don't keep cooking.